stran2312/inventory-management/README.md

 # **API Endpoints**
 Upload File.
 POST /api/Upload.php.
-Uploads device data from a CSV file.
+<br>Uploads device data from a CSV file.

 Update Device.
-PUT /api/UpdateDevice.php.
+<br>PUT /api/UpdateDevice.php.
-Updates the device information for the specified device ID.
+<br>Updates the device information for the specified device ID.

 List Devices.
-GET /api/ListDevices.php.
+<br>GET /api/ListDevices.php.
-Returns a list of all devices in the inventory.
+<br>Returns a list of all devices in the inventory.

 Delete Device.
-DELETE /api/Delete.php/{id}.
+<br>DELETE /api/Delete.php/{id}.
-Deletes the device information for the specified device ID.
+<br>Deletes the device information for the specified device ID.

 View Device.
-GET /api/ViewDevice.php/{id}.
+<br>GET /api/ViewDevice.php/{id}.
-Returns the device information for the specified device ID.
+<br>Returns the device information for the specified device ID.

 # **Security**
 This API redirect all requests to https/ port 443 and Fast_CGI/ PHP_FPM, and NGINX web server.